0xmons/0xmons-blog/contents/cthulhu.md

 With this update, I think it's a large enough update to certify this as v2 of the 0xmons project.
 As I've been alphabetically going down the list of Lovecraftian gods, I think Cthulhu is a dastardly name name, and I'm excited for this to go live.
 So we've gone from Azathoth to Cthulhu.

 I hope this inspires people working in more non-standard projects that are less amenable to the typical on-chain encoding techniques to consider more creative ways of tying their asset to Ethereum.
+To the purists out there, I'm afraid this is the best I can do with what I've got.
+But I'm sure there are more clever methods out there, waiting to be used.

-If you want to learn more about the actual encoding used, feel free to dive into the front-end code or reach out to me at hello (at) 0xmons.xyz or [Twitter.](https://twitter.com/0xmons) Ditto if you want to learn more about the failed encoding attempts and my gas benchmark tests.
+If you want to learn more about the actual encoding used for the data, feel free to dive into the front-end code or reach out to me at hello (at) 0xmons.xyz or [Twitter.](https://twitter.com/0xmons) Ditto if you want to learn more about the failed encoding attempts and my gas benchmark tests.

-To all the purists out there, I am afraid I can't offer a "full" on-chain experience, but I hope you understand given my constraints.
+Otherwise, I cajole you to enjoy cavorting with these cursed collectibles.

+<div class="hidden">Everything is totally fine.
+Yes.
+Going all exactly to plan.
+It's been 17 days, 14 hours, and 12 minutes.
+And they still don't think the monsters are real.
+Good.</div>